 A course plan is a formal agreement between the candidate and the University of their requirements for degree completion.
-Candidates and faculty create a course plan to meet individual candidate needs using the four-year schedule of Leadership and Educational Administration Department courses and the four-year service course schedule (of other School of Education courses).
+Candidates and faculty create a course plan to meet individual candidate needs using the Department of Leadership four-year course schedule.
 This process is completed during Orientation.
-(See Appendix D for course plan templates, Appendix E for a list of courses and descriptions, and Appendix F for course schedules.)